-Ever since I was little, I had the nagging feeling that I was trying to remember something.
-A place, a memory that didn't belong to my childhood in New Jersey.
+Since childhood, I've had a nagging feeling of trying to remember something.
+A place, a memory that I couldn't quite put my finger on.
 I often dreamt of a white house.
-Sometimes I was a girl happily running around the side of the house to a rear porch.
-There was a window with square panes.
-It was always summery, flowery.
-I also dreamt of being scared and traumatized in a white house, in an upstairs bedroom with wood floors, sparse furniture, and two windows, at the front-right corner of the house.
+I was a girl happily running from its side yard to a rear porch in summertime.
+I also dreamt of being traumatized in a white house, in an upstairs bedroom with a wood floor and sparse furnishings.

-I drew sketches of the white house, and a long barn that I "remembered."
-It's lucky I saved those sketches.
-Years later, they changed my life.
+Over the years I drew sketches of the white house, and a long barn that I remembered.
+Years later, those sketches provided an answer for what I was remembering.

-The night before my appointment, I had a memory of the white house.
-I was surprised; it had been years since I'd thought of it.
-The next morning as I was driving to my session, the year "1836" popped into my head.
-Then I distinctly heard an angry man's voice say, "God I hate niggers."
+The night before my appointment I had a memory of the white house, which surprised me because I hadn't thought of it in years.
+The next morning as I was driving to my session, the year 1836 popped into my head.
+Then I heard an angry man's voice say a vicious racial slur right in my ear.

-I was appalled... how could I even think such a thought?
-But it was a man's voice!??
+I was appalled... how could I think such a thought?
+But it was a man's voice!?
 So real, as if he were in the car with me!
-Embarrassed, I said nothing to Ms. Alexander about it upon my arrival.
-At the start of the session, I guessed that I might see a past life in Ireland.
-The white house had the stucco appearance that Irish houses commonly have.
+Embarrassed, I said nothing to Lisa about it upon my arrival.
+At the start of the session, I guessed I might see a past life in Ireland.
+The white house had a stucco exterior common to Irish cottages.

-As she eased me into a deeper state of consciousness with her tuning forks, I was feeling doubtful about the whole thing.
+As Lisa eased me into a deeply relaxed state with her tuning forks, I was feeling doubtful about the whole thing.
 Then she said, "I'm seeing the word Abolitionist."
 That caught my attention, because of the year 1836 and what the man's voice had said.
-She saw me in a sort of march or protest with women wearing Victorian clothing.
-She guessed, maybe the women's suffrage movement?
+She saw me in a march or protest with women in Victorian clothes.
 She also saw a painting in a white wooden frame.

 She asked me what I saw.
 My honest answer was, "nothing."
 She waited.